chunky-dev/docs/ChunkyDocs/docs/user_interface/render/render_preview.md

 ![Render controls Render Preview right click](../../img/user_interface/render_controls/preview_target.png)

-The Target details box shows up in the bottom left hand corner of the preview tab when the target changes; mouse dragging or via `Set Target`.
+The Target details box shows up in the bottom left-hand corner of the preview tab when the target changes; mouse dragging or via `Set Target`.
 The three lines provide the following information:

 - Subject Distance in metres.